vivek-XD/predictive-maintenance-ibm/README.md

 ## About

-Yeh model IBM watsonx.ai Studio pe train aur deploy hua hai.
-Model sirf deployed asset form mein available hai.
-IBM Cloud pe direct download ka option nahi milta, sirf inference/API se hi use hota hai.
+> This model was trained and deployed on IBM watsonx.ai Studio.
+The model is only available as a deployed asset.
+On IBM Cloud, there is no direct download option; it can only be used for inference via API.
 ## Usage

-- Model deployed hai as API (endpoint IBM Cloud ke deployment details mein).
+> The model is deployed as an API (the endpoint is available in the IBM Cloud deployment details).
-- Prediction ke liye API ko call karke inference le sakte hain – sample Python code `ibm_model_api_example.py` file mein diya gaya hai.
+> You can make predictions by calling the API for inference—a sample Python code is provided in the `ibm_model_api_example.py` file.
 ## Notes

-- **Training code ya notebook abhi available nahi hai.**
+The training code or notebook is currently not available.

-- Yeh repo sirf documentation + deployed model ke API usage samples ke liye hai.
+This repository is only for documentation and API usage samples of the deployed model.